Stonelinks/stonelinks.github.io/contents/posts/windows-based-webcam-control-software/index.md

 ##Conclusions and Future Improvements

-As expected, performance with this setup is less than impressive, but this was more a learning excersize than it was a perfect execution.
+As expected, performance with this setup is less than impressive, but this was more a learning exercise than it was a perfect execution.
 I have no doubts in my mind that the low performance is due to the wonky way in which I have to execute system calls to run the Processing exes.
 For the future, as this is a rough prototype, a lot can be improved / simplified by moving to Linux.

 Additionally, this is the vision component to my yet-to-be-completed personal robot, and its brains (a first generation ASUS eeepc netbook) are currently on loan to a friend of mine.
 Next time I see him I'll get the machine back and we'll start cooking with gas! (and by gas I mean Linux).